bitfireAT/davx5-manual/technical_information.rst

 * floating ``DATE-TIME``: stored in the current system default time zone.
 * all-day events (``VALUE=DATE``): stored as UTC dates, as required by the Android calendar provider.

-If a TZID is not available in Android, DAVx⁵ tries to match it to a system time zone by name.
+If a TZID is not available in Android, DAVx⁵ tries to match it to a system time zone by name heuristics.
 If that is not possible, DAVx⁵ keeps the same point in time and stores the event in the system default time zone instead.
 Custom ``VTIMEZONE`` definitions are therefore used to interpret incoming date and time values, but custom TZIDs are not preserved unless they can be mapped to a system timezone.
 If an incoming ``VTIMEZONE`` contains outdated or conflicting rules for a TZID that Android